XPRIZE/GLEXP-Team-KitkitSchool/README.md

 # Build Environment #

-This section describes the build environment we were using.
+Android studio and Android NDK is necessary to build the APKs.
-Please note that we've used macOS version 10.11 and 10.12.
+Be sure to use the specified versions mentioned below, to avoid errors.
-It may work with other OS/Tool versions, but not verified.
+Android studio will also ask to install the relavent SDKs and build tools that are missing - please install them along the way.

-1. Download Android Studio (2.2.3)
+1. Download Android Studio (2.2.3 or higher, but not 3.x)
 * https://developer.android.com/studio/archive
 * Install Android Studio